-2. Open the engine hood to ventilate the

-engine compartment.
-Refer to "Engine hood" @ 11-7.
+2. Open the hood to ventilate the engine compartment.
+Refer to "Engine hood" \$\arrow\$11-7.

 Confirm that the cooling fan is turning.
-If the fan is not turning, immediately turn off the engine and contact an authorized SUBARU dealer for repair.
+If the fan is not turning, immediately turn off the engine and contact your authorized dealer for repair.